-This is a two-year, initial Master's programme and can be followed on a full-time or part-time basis after a mandatory preparatory programme (spring semester prior to the Master’s programme).
+This is a two-year Master's programme that can be taken up on a full-time or part-time basis after a mandatory preparatory programme (spring semester prior to the Master’s programme).

-Graduates pursue careers as specialised, self-employed physiotherapists or join healthcare teams in hospitals, rehabilitation clinics, centres for people with chronic diseases or psychiatric institutions.
+Graduates pursue careers as specialised, self-employed physiotherapists or join healthcare teams in hospitals, rehabilitation clinics, centers for people with chronic diseases or psychiatric institutions.
 Moreover, some graduates work in the field of special education or provide care for persons with motor disabilities.
-A number of graduates go on to pursue a PhD at the faculty.
+A number of graduates go on to pursue a PhD.

 You can apply until: